Out of Body Experience

 Step Two: Sleep

 This next step is easy.
 Go to sleep.
 That’s right, it’s as easy as that.
-Getting 5-6 hours of good rest seems to not only increase your ability to have Out of Body Experiences, it seems like this is key to having any type of success at all.
+Getting 5-6 hours of good rest seems to not only increase your ability to have Out of Body Experiences, but it also seems like this is key to having any type of success at all.
 If the body and brain are not well rested, then you will have troubles staying awake, staying aware, and just being fully present when the time comes to experience the Out of Body Experience.

 There are of course chemical and scientific reasons for this as well.
 For instance getting a good nights rest allows our brains to produce much-needed chemicals throughout the night that is important to wakefulness during the day.
 When these chemicals are produced we have the ability to be more aware after a good nights rest, rather than if we sleep only a few hours.
 When our brains are asleep we specifically are focusing on the increase of GABA (a neurotransmitter in the brain) which reduces memory formation.
 It also does many different things but is the reason behind why we can’t easily remember our dreams.
 Having our brains use GABA seems to increase wakefulness, attention, and memory after its use, which is key to what we are trying to do.
 We are after all trying to be more aware, have better attention and control over our dreams, and remember them.
-With that, getting as much good sleep before trying an Out of Body Experience is key.
+With that, getting an as much good sleep before trying an Out of Body Experience is key.

 Step Three: Wake Back to Bed